-Come and walk the city with me
+Let’s walk the city together

 Walk with me